 The cost for a new patient consultation or examination is $78.
 The fee is $125 (April 2019) if preventive dentistry is reviewed, an exam, cleaning, fluoride application, and orthodontic evaluation are competed.
 The child is also given a cartoon picture that can be colored in at home, with list of good and bad snacks, as well as an outline of breakfast cereals and their sugar content.
 If X-rays are required it will be discussed with the parent prior and the cost depends on what is indicated.

 X-rays are taken based on your child’s need in accordance with the recommendations of the American Academy of Pediatric Dentistry.
-Usually, 2 X-rays are taken every 12-24 months and cost $44.00 (July 2016).
+Usually, 2 X-rays are taken every 12-24 months and cost $44.00 (July 2019).
 We also take a Panorex X-ray, which is required to show wisdom teeth, missing teeth, extra teeth, bone growth, and helps determine the need for braces.
-We take this X-ray between 3-5 years depending on each child’s growth and development.

 Yes!
 We have digital intraoral X-ray equipment and a digital extraoral panorex.
 We use the Planmeca Prosensor HD direct intraoral sensor which allows for less radiation than phosphor plate digital X-ray systems and up to a 70% decrease in radiation compared to film radiograph systems.
 We also use the Planmeca ProOne panoramic imaging system that shows wisdom teeth, extra or missing teeth, cysts, pathology, as well as growth and development for orthodontic review.
 This system also provides us the capability to take X-rays that check for between teeth cavities on children with sensitive GAG reflexes by using an extraoral approach that does not cause Gagging!